JGeek00/droid-hole/README.md

 # DroidHole
-DroidHole is a Pi-hole® client for Android.
+DroidHole is an unofficial Pi-hole® client for Android.
 It allows the user to manage multiple Pi-hole® servers from one application and device.

 [<img src="/assets/other/get_google_play.png" width="300px">](https://play.google.com/store/apps/details?id=com.jgeek00.droid_hole)